 Condensation may not seem like the scariest of all potential intruders, but it could do damage to your property and your tenant.
-SARAH JUBB from Little Real Estate explains…
+The property management team from LITTLE REAL ESTATE explains…

 Consistently having tenants occupying your investment property is crucial to getting the best return on your investment, but there’s one tenant that you shouldn’t want residing in your property – condensation.